- INS01 Excavation, Siting, and Foundations

-The inspection checklist that will be used depends on if the pool building consent was based on the Fencing of Swimming Pools Act 1987 or the NZS8500 alternative solution.
-Check the building consent
+The building consent for the pool under construction was based on either the Fencing of Swimming Pools Act 1987, or the NZS8500 alternative solution.
+Check the building consent documentation:

-If you are providing Producer Statements or Memoranda during, or at the end of, construction, please check that the document provides adequate information and that the author is on Waikato Building Consent Group register or other appropriate registers.
+If you are providing a third party certification in the form of a Producer Statements or Memoranda during, or at the end of, construction, please check that the document provides adequate information and that the author is on Waikato Building Consent Group register or other appropriate registers.
 It is the applicant’s responsibility to ensure that they have employed people who are suitably qualified or licensed, and who are competent to do the work for which they are employed.

 All Producer Statements or Memoranda provided will be checked against the Producer Statement / Memoranda Checklist on the final inspection checklist.
 If this information has not been provided, the Producer Statement / Memoranda will be rejected until you provide all the required information.

-The Producer Statements that an IPENZ member produces are available from the IPENZ website.
-These templates are interactive PDF’s and are copyrighted to IPENZ, ACENZ, and NZIA.
-The PS3 and PS4 templates can be used if you are not an IPENZ member and if you need to submit a Producer Statements or Memoranda.
+The Producer Statements that a CPENG member produces are available from the Engineering NZ website.
+These templates are interactive PDF’s and are copyrighted to Engineering NZ, ACENZ, and NZIA.
+The following PS3 and PS4 templates can be used if you are not a CPENG member and if you need to submit a Producer Statements or Memoranda.
 If you are using a personal template, please ensure you check your template against the Producer Statement Checklist to ensure all the required information has been provided.

 Record of Work (ROW)